 “No, that’s my question.
 Why?
 Why did you enact the curse?
 Why do you hate Snow so much?
 Just why?”
 He looked so earnest, like he was genuinely confused.
 Almost like he couldn’t believe he’d never asked before.
 Like this question was an obvious one to ask, but he’d just never taken the time before.

-“I met someone, a new friend, and she pointed out that I know the reason behind so many other things.
-That the reasons behind what they did made me more inclined to forgive them.
+“I met someone today, a new friend or at least someone who could be a new friend maybe, and she pointed out that I know the reasons behind so many other things that on the surface would look like acts of evil from an outsiders point of view.
+That the reasons behind what they did made me more inclined to forgive them or to even think that there was nothing to forgive at all.
 Then when she asked me why you did what you did I couldn’t tell her, because I didn’t know.
-So now I’m asking why you did it.”
+So now I’m asking why you did it.
+So I can tell her.”
+Her boy looked so flustered as he talked about this girl and his neck got red when he said how he wanted to answer her questions.
+Whoever this girl was she definitely made an impression.

 “I did a lot of bad things trying to make the pain I felt go away.
-I thought that if she knew my pain, if she felt it like I did, if she had a whole in her heart like I did then I would feel better.
+I thought that if she knew my pain, if she felt it like I did, if she had a hole in her heart like I did then I would feel better, that we would be even somehow.
 But everything I did, it never worked, my life still fell apart and she got loyal friends and the love of her life out of it.
 Then they joined forces and they defeated me, banished me, and they were together happily ever after.
 The day I got the announcement of their wedding I felt this black bone deep rage well up inside of me and I couldn’t make it stop.
 She was getting everything.
 Everything I tried, all those years, and she was still going to get the love of her life while mine was dead because of her.

 “Then I remembered the curse.
-My friend Maleficent had told me about it before, she’d gotten it in trade with Rumplestiltskin long ago but she said she’d never enact it.
+My friend Maleficent had told me about it before, she’d gotten it in trade with Rumplestiltskin long ago but she said she would never enact it.
 That it was too evil even for her and I thought what a wonderful idea.
 You know the rest.”
+Well more or less, there was no reason to tell anyone what became of her father or the fate of the hatter.

 He opened his mouth to tell her that he forgave her when he heard the front door slam open and multiple footsteps come rushing towards them in the kitchen.
 His mom moved around until she was in front of him, protecting him like she always had.
 Looking around her at the doorway he saw Snow, Charming, and Emma standing there looking very very angry with his mom.